andyhorn/simple_routes/README.md

 - Eliminate "magic strings"
 - Enforce route parameter requirements
-- Inject and extract route and query parameters
+- Inject and extract path parameters, query parameters, and "extra" route data
-- Navigate without building custom strings
+- Navigate anywhere without building strings or worrying about what data you need
 - Determine the current route and its ancestors

 The primary focus of this package is to provide a simple interface for triggering navigation within the app.